mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 analysis = dcPowerFlow(system)
 ```

 In this example, the slack bus (`type = 3`) corresponds to the `Bus 1`.
 However, this bus does not have an in-service generator connected to it.
 Consequently, JuliaGrid recognizes this as an error and attempts to assign a new slack bus from the available generator buses (`type = 2`) that have connected in-service generators.
 In this particular example, the `Bus 3` will become the new slack bus.
+As a result, we can observe the updated array of bus types within the defined set of buses:
 ```@setup busType
-using JuliaGrid
+using JuliaGrid # hide
-@default(unit)
-@default(template)

 system = powerSystem()

 addBus!(system; label = "Bus 1", type = 3)
 addBus!(system; label = "Bus 2", type = 2, active = 0.1)
 addBus!(system; label = "Bus 3", type = 2, active = 0.05)

+addBranch!(system; label = "Branch 1", from = "Bus 1", to = "Bus 2", reactance = 0.05)
+addBranch!(system; label = "Branch 2", from = "Bus 1", to = "Bus 3", reactance = 0.01)
+addBranch!(system; label = "Branch 3", from = "Bus 2", to = "Bus 3", reactance = 0.01)

 addGenerator!(system; bus = "Bus 3", active = 3.2)